mithunpaul08/mean-teacher/pytorch/README.md

 ```

 The code expects to find the data in specific directories inside the data-local directory.
-You can prepare the CIFAR-10 with this command:
+So do remember to
+ add the data before you run the code.

+ For example the data for RTE-FEVER is kept here:

 ```
-./data-local/bin/prepare_cifar10.sh
+/data-local/rte/fever/train/train_full_with_evi_sents.jsonl
 ```
+Note that in this particular case the file train_full_with_evi_sents is a collection of all claims and the corresponding
+ evidences in the training data of [FEVER](http://fever.ai/) challenge.
+This is not available in public unlike the FEVER data.
+ This is the output of the IR module of FEVER baseline [code](http://fever.ai/task.html).

 To train on FEVER, run e.g.: